Skip to Main Content

 Faculty Member: Any individual who is engaged in providing scheduled instruction for credit.

-Dean of Instruction/Designee: The Dean of Instruction of Windward Community College or other officer of the campus who has been designated to act for the Dean in matters involving academic grievances.
+Dean of Instruction/Designee: Any Dean of Windward Community College or other officer of the campus who has been designated to act for the Dean in matters involving academic grievances.

 Remedy: An action to correct an individual student’s situation which does not involve the imposition of a sanction against a faculty member.